Living Will vs. Medical Power of Attorney: What Virginia Families Need to Know

 Medical Power of Attorney

 A Medical Power of Attorney (sometimes called a Health Care Power of Attorney) is a legal document that allows you to designate another person to make your medical decisions when you are incapacitated and cannot make decisions for yourself.
 This means that anything not covered by your express wishes in the Living Will can be taken care of by the individual (or individuals) named in your Medical Power of Attorney.
-You can also provide guidance to the individual(s) you select as to how you might like your medical decisions decided.
-And you can either name one individual or you can name multiple individuals to act independently (either could make decisions on their own without consenting the other), together (both would need to agree to make the decisions), or consecutively (one would be the first choice and then you would have a backup).
+You can also provide guidance to the individual(s) you select as to how you might like your medical decisions made.
+And you can either name one individual, or you can name multiple individuals to act independently (either could make decisions on their own without consulting the other), together (both would need to agree to make the decisions), or consecutively (one would be the first choice, and then you would have a backup).

 Comments